Malcolm Butler: Mystery Surrounds Bill Belichick’s Super Bowl Benching Of Star Cornerback

 “We may never know exactly why Belichick decided to bench his most well-traveled cornerback in the biggest game of the year, though even the best coach in the league—and perhaps the best coach of all time—can be criticized for what looks like a crucial personnel mistake,” Bleacher Report concluded.

-The sports media is still probing as into the reasoning for Bill Belichick’s benching of Malcolm Butler in the Super Bowl, so check back for updates as more details unfold or leak out.
+The sports industry is still probing into the reasoning for Bill Belichick’s benching of Malcolm Butler in the Super Bowl, so check back for updates as more details unfold or leak out.